Chinese foreign aid: Africa

-There is an African focus with about 45% of aid going to African countries in 2009.
-A report by AidData, a research lab at the College of William & Mary, found that as of 2014 the majority of Chinese official development assistance went to Africa.
-The greatest recipients of Chinese aid in sub-Saharan Africa are, in descending order, Côte d’Ivoire, Ethiopia, Zimbabwe, Cameroon, Tanzania, Ghana, Mozambique, and Republic of Congo.
+There is an African focus with about 45% of aid going to African countries in 2009, and a majority going to African countries in 2019.
+A report by AidData found that as of 2014 the majority of Chinese official development assistance went to Africa.
+The greatest recipients of Chinese aid in sub-Saharan Africa are, in descending order, Côte d'Ivoire, Ethiopia, Zimbabwe, Cameroon, Tanzania, Ghana, Mozambique, and Republic of Congo.